MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

 To resolve, wait for some time and retry.
-If issue exists even after fixing portal/ ARM issue, report to development team.
+If the issue exists even after fixing the portal/ ARM issue, report to the development team.

 ### Issue: Patching or scaling operation is already in progress, try again after some time.

 **Cause**

-Occurs if patching or scaling operation is already in progress.
+Occurs if a patching or scaling operation is already in progress.

 **Resolution**

-To resolve, wait for existing operation to complete and try after some time.
+To resolve, wait for the existing operation to complete and try after some time.